 How we perceive the world results from what we experience, our way of life, and how we are brought up.
 According to Jung, these three teach us what an ideal person should be like.
 He also believed that gender identities and the development of sex roles resulted from social influence and physiological changes.
 The encouragement in many cultures to adopt the traditional gender roles among men and women and exercise rigidity to anything contrary has undermined psychological development.

 The personal unconscious has experiences with brothers, husbands, and boyfriends that contribute to a man’s image.
 In contrast, the collective unconscious contains information and notions on how men are supposed to behave, and the same applies to women.
-This archetype represents not what we present to others but who we are and acts as a principal source of communication with the personal and collective unconscious.
+This Jungian archetype represents not what we present to others but who we are and acts as a principal source of communication with the personal and collective unconscious.

-The Self
+4) The Self Archetype

 The Jungian archetypes are not only limited to the four that have been mentioned above.
 There is no fixed number of archetypes in existence.
 These archetypes can combine, overlap, and intermingle to form more archetypes.
-According to Jung, the four main archetypes can combine to give rise to the following 12 archetypical images or figures.
+According to Jung, the four main archetypes can combine to give rise to the following 12 archetypal images or figures.

 - Explorer